Abbé Faria: Early life

-Lisbon
+Move to Lisbon

-The father had great ambition for himself and his son.
-Hence, Faria reached Lisbon on 23 December 1771 with his father at the age of 15.
+Faria's father, Caetano, had great ambition for himself and his son.
+Hence, Faria reached Lisbon, Kingdom of Portugal on, 23 December 1771 with his father at the age of 15.
 After a year they managed to convince the King of Portugal, Joseph I, to send them to Rome for Faria Sr. to earn a doctorate in theology, and the son to pursue his studies for the priesthood.

 Eventually, the son too earned his doctorate, dedicating his doctoral thesis to the Portuguese Queen, Mary I of Portugal, and another study, on the Holy Spirit to the Pope.
 Apparently the pope was sufficiently impressed to invite José Custódio to preach a sermon in the Sistine Chapel, which he himself attended.

 On his return to Lisbon, the Queen was informed by the Nuncio of the Pope's honour to Faria Jr. So, she too invited the young priest to preach to her as well, in her chapel.
 But Faria, climbing the pulpit, and seeing the august assembly felt tongue tied.
 At that moment his father, who sat below the pulpit, whispered to him in Konkani: Hi sogli baji; cator re baji (they are all vegetables, cut the vegetables).
 Jolted, the son lost his fear and preached fluently.

 Faria Jr., from then on, often wondered how a mere phrase from his father could alter his state of mind so radically as to wipe off his stage fright in a second.
 The question would have far reaching consequences in his life.

-Participation in conspiracy
+Participation in Pinto Revolt

-He was implicated in the Conspiracy of the Pintos during 1787, and left for France in 1788.
+Faria was implicated in the Conspiracy of the Pintos during 1787, and left for France in 1788.
 He stayed in Paris residing at Rue de Ponceau.